• Premises Safety

 • Locations.
 Security cameras and CCTV are usually placed in public or open locations such as streets, sidewalks, parks, building commons areas, parking lots, and stadiums.
 In residential buildings, cameras may be installed around entrances and exits, stairwells, and hallways.
 Surveillance tools are usually not placed in residence hall rooms, bathrooms, or locker rooms without a court order or approval by the police chief.

 • Signage.
 If you decide to use security cameras, notify people who may be affected.
-It is often sufficient to describe the surveillance program on the campus safety website and post signs announcing the presence (but not the specific location) of security cameras.
+It is often sufficient to describe the surveillance program on your campus safety website and post signs announcing the presence (but not the specific location) of security cameras.
 Review the posting and content of signage with your legal counsel.

 • Training.
 Train personnel on the installation, use, and monitoring of cameras, and on the collection of video or digital data, applicable laws, and ethical considerations.